bwaidelich/Wwwision.Neos.MailChimp/README.md

 This package comes with two main features:

 1. A *MailChimp® subscription finisher* for the [TYPO3 Flow Form Framework](http://flow.typo3.org/documentation/guides/forms)
-2. A simple *TYPO3 Neos* module that allows administrators to manage MailChimp® lists and recipients
+2. A simple *TYPO3 Neos* module that allows Neos administrators to manage MailChimp® lists and recipients

 Usage
 -----